wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-The main goal of this applications is making the day to day life of students as well as employees easier.
-Therefore it must not be necessary to have a training to be able to work with the university management tool.
-Everytime person who has to fullfill a task which involes this application should be able to it without any detailed instructions.
+The main goal of this applications is making the day-to-day life of students as well as employees easier.
+Therefore, it must not be necessary to have a training to be able to work with the university management tool.
+Every time person who has to fulfil a task which involves this application should be able to it without any detailed instructions.

 <div class="formalpara-title">